Most small SUVs flunk updated insurance industry crash tests

 The institute used a crash dummy that represents a small woman or a 12-year-old child to test for injuries to rear-seat passengers, and Harkey says the dummy does a good job of showing risk to passengers of all sizes.

 When the IIHS introduced the moderate overlap front crash test in 1995, most vehicles were rated poor or marginal.
-Automakers responded with stronger structures and air bags to make front-seat riders safer, and all 15 small SUV models used to get good ratings.
+Automakers responded with stronger structures and airbags to make front-seat riders safer, and all 15 small SUV models were used to get good ratings.

 In the original moderate overlap test, a vehicle travels at 40 mph toward an aluminum barrier.
 About 40% of the vehicle’s width hits the barrier on the driver’s side.